flq/flq.github.io/markdown/2021-05-20-typed-forms.md

 <Info>

 Please excuse my use of single-lettered type arguments.
 I know Kent's position on that one 😅.
-I've been using generics in C# since roughly 2008 and some old habits die hard, I sometimes _actually get confused_ when I read full type names as generic type arguments.
-I do add more info at times, but when the type in question is actually irrelevant, I do use single-lettered types.
-Please forgive me using **T** as "some type" and **K** as "type of some type's keys".
+I've been using generics in C# since roughly 2008 and some old habits die hard, I sometimes _get confused_ when I read full type names as generic type arguments.
+I do add more info at times, but when the type in question is actually irrelevant, I use single-lettered types.
+I'll be using **T** as "some type" and **K** as "type of some type's keys".

 </Info>